Learning Effectiveness Plan for Assessment

 Institutional-level learning outcomes

-- Communicate effectively in verbal formats
+- Communicate effectively in oral formats

 - Communicate effectively in written formats

-Develop students who engage in global citizenry
+Develop students who engage ethically in global citizenry

 - Identify the interrelationships among the self, local and global communities